jteijema/asreview-plugin-model-switcher/README.md

 This plugin contains a base model and examples for a switching model, Contains a base switcher and its implementation.

-The current switching model uses SVM and a neural network, and needs doc2vec as feature extractor.
+The current switching model uses SVM and a convolutional neural network, and needs doc2vec as feature extractor.

 ## Getting started